 Autonomous SDR (Sales Development Rep)

-- Monitors CRM for inactive leads (10+ days)
+- Checks your CRM for leads that have gone quiet (10+ days)

-Gartner forecasts that by 2029, agentic AI will autonomously resolve 80% of customer service issues.
+Gartner reckons that by 2029, agentic AI will sort out 80% of customer service issues on its own.

 Top Agentic AI Platforms for SMEs in 2026